charannalagatla/moodboard/README.md

 ---

-## ML Model
+## Emotion Detection

-**Model:** `j-hartmann/emotion-english-distilroberta-base`
+**Model:** Groq API with `llama-3.1-8b-instant`

-Returns 7 emotions per text:
+Returns 7 emotions per journal entry with confidence scores:
 - `joy` 😊 · `sadness` 😢 · `anger` 😠 · `fear` 😨 · `surprise` 😲 · `disgust` 🤢 · `neutral` 😐

-The Express backend calls Flask at `POST /analyse` and stores the full distribution in MongoDB.
+The dominant emotion and full score distribution are stored in MongoDB and used for dashboard analytics.
-The Flask service is gracefully degraded — if it's unreachable, entries are saved without emotion data.

 ---